Estimated reading time: 23 minute(s)

 Surprisingly, yes!
 The early tournaments worked well enough without them, but reviewing those entries years later revealed to me a more slippery subjectivity than I first realized.
-I think my feelings on Mastodon’s “Crack The Skye” is a good example of how stubbornly unprepared for it I was on its release, while post-hoc categorization might have given me a better understanding of what I was struggling with, and what the potential was.
+I think my opinion of Mastodon’s “Crack The Skye” is a good example of how stubbornly unprepared for it I was on its release, while post-hoc categorization might have given me a better understanding of what I was struggling with, and what the potential was.
 There are other examples, but that one comes to mind because of how well it did this last time.
 If there’s one takeaway from The Arsies that I’d offer to metal listeners with even a little musicological interest, it’s this: figure out what criteria are important to you, double down on them, and you may very well be rewarded.

 Do First Listens Work?

-One criticism I had of myself, even after my very first attempt at The Arsies: while it seemed like I’d cracked the year-end list phenomenon, the truth was that I was still scrambling in mid-December to come up with a list of finalists, very arbitrarily.
-Worse, So, The Arsies eventually begat First Listens.
+One criticism I had of myself, even after my very first attempt at The Arsies: while it seemed like I’d cracked the year-end list conundrum, the truth was that I was still scrambling in mid-December to come up with a list of finalists, very arbitrarily.
+So, The Arsies eventually begat First Listens.
 (Fun fact: First Listens have as their spiritual ancestors those sessions back in our college dorms when us boys would huddle around a stereo and listen to a new release together for the first time.)
 The mounting oneupmanship of consecutive Arsies drove me to listen to more and more new releases year after year, and I’ve gotta say that sticking with the discipline of scouring new-release lists each week really pays off.
 I’m frequently surprised by forgotten names putting out material that might otherwise have never been on my radar.